archlinux/aur/README.md

 This package provides a service file which can be activated/enabled by systemd to provide these features to your VM running with Xen/xcp-ng.

 ### Source Code
 xe-guest-utilities pulls its sourcecode from the [Xenserver](https://github.com/xenserver/xe-guest-utilities) github repository.
 The source code requires a [Go development environment](https://golang.org/doc/install) in order to successfully compile the code.
 This script should automatically download the go-pie package, compile and install the script.

 ### Installation
+The PKGBUILD file is hosted on [github](https://github.com/kevdogg/xe-guest-utilities-git) and listed in the [AUR](https://aur.archlinux.org/packages/xe-guest-utilities-git/).
+The package file can be installed via:
+  - Manual Installation - Download PKGBUILD, `makepkg -si` -- [Instructions for Manual Installation of PKGBUILD files](https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_packages)
+  - Automated Installation - Through use of AUR Helper Utilities(yay, trizen, pacaur, etc) [AUR Helper List](https://wiki.archlinux.org/index.php/AUR_helpers)

 The following files are installed by the package: (Listed here in case manual removal is necessary)
   - /usr/share/licenses/xe-guest-utilities-git/LICENSE
   - /usr/share/oem/xs/xe-daemon